Melinda Rankin: Back to Mexico

 Then Zacatecas, 300 miles away, was selected as another center, and in two years, a church was erected by the Mexicans.
 But there were more disturbances in 1871, and upon every available spot of her house was written in large letters, "Death to the Protestants."
 The mission followers were in constant apprehension of assault.
 Bloody battles were fought not far from Monterrey, and mounted soldiers entered the town and came to her home demanding "her money or her life."
 She said to these desperadoes: "I am alone and unprotected.
 You will not harm a helpless lady."
 She gave them food to appease their hunger, and they left, robbing, destroying other property, and shooting down people on the street.
 After a time order was restored, and the mission work which had been checked was continued.
 But all these responsibilities hampered Rankin's health.

 In 1872, with 170 members, the Zacatecas center was made over to and occupied by the Presbyterian Board.
 The work spread on all sides.
 Mexicans themselves, after obtaining some knowledge of the Bible, would organize "societies" for the purpose of mutual instruction.
 She had developed the work until it assumed proportions which required ordained ministers.
 This fact and failing health were indications that her work in Mexico was done.
 Missionaries of Protestant denominations came forward.
 In 1872, she returned home and handed over her work to the American Board.

-Later life
+Later life and death

 Rankin spent her last years in Bloomington, Illinois.
 In 1875, she published Twenty Years Among the Mexicans, A Narrative of Missionary Labor.
 As long as she was able to do so, she traveled extensively around the country, addressing woman's societies and other missionary gathering.
-After long and severe suffering, she died in Bloomington, on December 6/7, 1888.
+After long and severe suffering, she died in Bloomington, on December 6 or 7, 1888.
 She was buried in Bloomington Cemetery.